 The four pillars described above are driven by an environment of seven essential values.
-Each of these values is strongly endorsed by UIS stakeholders, and has cross-cutting impact.
-These UIS ideals are essential reference points for decisions and actions throughout the university.
+Each of these values is strongly endorsed by UIS stakeholders and has cross-cutting impact.
+These UIS ideals should serve as essential reference points for decisions and actions throughout the university.

-Student-Focused
+Student-Focused Teaching and Learning